-The University of Maine built its state of the art fitness center with help from New Balance, which maintains its headquarters in the state.
-The new Balance Student Recreation Center features a pool surrounded by marble tile, a luxurious 20-person sauna, and sweeping strength training facilities.
-It’s a commitment to student athletics that might come as a surprise to many prospective students, especially because the University of Maine is rarely regarded as a powerhouse in Division I sports like many other state universities around the country.
+The University of Maine built its state of the art fitness center with help from New Balance, which maintains three factories in the state.
+The New Balance Student Recreation Center features a pool surrounded by marble tile, a luxurious 20-person sauna, and sweeping strength training facilities.
+It's a commitment to student athletics that might come as a surprise to many prospective students, especially because the University of Maine is rarely regarded as a powerhouse in Division I sports like many other state universities around the country.

 It should also be noted that the New Balance Fitness Center is one of the few such facilities nationwide with a full-sized indoor ice hockey rink.
 When combined with expansive basketball and racquetball courts, it's easy to see why students are so impressed with what's going on in the University of Maine Department of Campus Recreation.

 6. The Pennsylvania State University

 There are few schools as heavily invested in the success of their athletic programs as Division I Penn State, where the football program is king and the basketball, baseball, soccer, and gymnastics programs are all quite robust on a regular basis.
 The campus boasts not just a single rec center, but an entire recreation campus, that can meet virtually every student need.

 The centerpiece is known as Rec Hall, an old and storied building that contains two full gyms, an adaptive weight room and fitness center, gymnastics practice facilities for the men’s and women’s teams, ten squash courts, and 14 racquetball courts.
 A tennis center, natatorium, and four other buildings round out the recreational campus at Penn State's University Park location, making it one of the largest such collections of facilities in the world.